yaobinwen/ansible/ywen/README.md

 - 6).
 Install development requirements: `$ pip install -r requirements.txt`
   - Make sure to upgrade `pip`: `pip install --upgrade pip` because Ubuntu 18.04 provides `pip 9.0.1` which is too old.
   - May need to install `setuptools_rust` using the latest version of `pip`: `pip install setuptools_rust`.
 - 7).
 Run the environment setup script for each new development shell process: `$ . hacking/env-setup`

 After the initial setup above, every time you are ready to start developing Ansible you should be able to just run the following from the root of the Ansible repo: `$ . venv/bin/activate && . hacking/env-setup`.

+### 2.1b: Prepare Development Environment to Develop a Module (Python 3 only)

+The development environment preparation is part of a larger scenario: Developing Ansible modules [2.1].

+To prepare the development environment, refer to [2.1.1].
+The main steps are as follows (assuming Ubuntu):

+- 0).
+Prepare:
+  - `sudo apt update`
+  - `sudo apt install man-db`
+- 1).
+Install prerequisites: `sudo apt install build-essential libssl-dev libffi-dev python3-dev python3-venv python3-pip`
+- 2).
+Clone the Ansible repository: `$ git clone https://github.com/ansible/ansible.git`
+- 3).
+Change directory into the repository root dir: `$ cd ansible`
+- 4).
+Create a virtual environment: `$ python3 -m venv venv`
+- 5).
+Activate the virtual environment: `$ . venv/bin/activate`
+- 6).
+Install development requirements: `$ pip3 install -r requirements.txt`
+  - May also need to install `setuptools_rust`: `pip3 install setuptools_rust`.
+- 7).
+Run the environment setup script for each new development shell process: `$ . hacking/env-setup`

+After the initial setup above, every time you are ready to start developing Ansible you should be able to just run the following from the root of the Ansible repo: `$ . venv/bin/activate && . hacking/env-setup`.